-With all said, Sudocrem does work on acne but as we have mentioned previously, you will have to put up with a greasy sticky, disgusting residue that it leaves on the skin.
-It also messes up the bedding big time when used overnight.
-On a good note though, you can easily wash it off in the morning with a facial wash.
+With all said, Sudocrem does work on acne, but as we have mentioned previously, you will have to put up with a greasy, sticky, disgusting residue that it leaves on the skin.
+It also messes up the bedding bigtime when used overnight.
+On a good note though, you can quickly wash it off in the morning with a facial wash.

 How to Use Sudocrem for Acne Spots

-Sudocrem is not only effective in treating acne but is also very cost-effective.
-It is also safe and suitable for use by anyone of any age, but as with any acne treatment, its effectiveness hinges upon correct usage.
+Sudocrem is not only useful in treating acne but is also very cost-effective.
+It is also safe and suitable for use by anyone of any age.
+As with any acne treatment, though, its effectiveness hinges upon correct usage.

-Most skin care experts recommend wearing a Sudocrem mask overnight for the best results but for mild breakouts, you can just do with a spot treatment as follows:
+Most skin care experts recommend wearing a Sudocrem mask overnight for the best results, but for a mild breakout, you can just do with a spot treatment as follows:

 Spot Treatment with Sudocrem

-Spot treatment option is a good choice for mild acne cases characterized by a few spaced out acne blackheads, cysts, etc. Simply follow the following steps:
+Spot treatment option is an excellent choice for mild acne cases characterized by a few spaced out acne blackheads, cysts, etc. Just follow the following steps: